 The exercises at the assessment day are designed to test your ability to work under pressure, your initiative and problem-solving skills, your teamwork and your communication.
 When you are given a scenario, don’t be thrown if you are given no specific guidance on how to approach the task.
 The assessors are interested in how you make decisions as a group; there are no right or wrong answers.
 For example, how do you agree on the best course of action to take?
 Do you each champion a course of action and then vote?
 What use of the resources – the task ‘brief’, flipcharts and pens – do you make?

 There is very little you can do to specifically prepare for the group exercises, but what you can do is to:

 - read up on the company’s strategy and its priorities: sustainability, commercial constraints and client needs.

 - analyse how you have worked in groups in the past and consider what worked well and how you could improve.

-- if you can, go to a mock group exercise or assessment centre run by your careers service (or our commercial partners at Job Test Prep also offer practice opportunities) to familiarise yourself with the process.
+- if you can, go to a mock group exercise or assessment centre run by your careers service to familiarise yourself with the process.

 Don’t forget, too, that you can demonstrate your communication skills by talking respectfully and appropriately with the assessors.
 ‘Our managers are extremely knowledgeable, so do ask them questions.
 Everyone likes to share their knowledge and experience.’